May 28 – August 27, 2017

 Opening reception: Saturday, May 27, 6-10pm

-For de Haan, our ephemeral position within this epic dialogue offers a productive space to consider the difficulty of perceiving and describing distance, as well as the longing and nostalgia that this struggle evokes.
-The search for meaning and the act of creating to describe and generate understanding in this space is core to the artist’s research and subsequent projects.
-By deliberately placing his work into the evolutionary flow, de Haan attempts to reverse, adjust, and interrupt the course of time through sincere gestures that resonate with romance and poetry.
+For de Haan, our ephemeral position within the epic dialogue of evolutionary time scales matched with both natural and supernatural wonders offers a productive space to consider the difficulty of perceiving the unseen, of describing distance, as well as gesturing to the nostalgia that these struggles evoke.
+By deliberately placing his work into the evolutionary flow, de Haan attempts to interrupt the course of time through sincere gestures that resonate with romance and poetry.
 We are asked to be attentive, patient, and open to following the artist’s propositions, especially when their logic seems precarious, or the promised transformation cannot be seen – at least not in our lifetime.

 Jason de Haan (b.
 1981) is a multidisciplinary Canadian artist working in installation, sculpture, video, drawing, collage, photography, and bookworks.
 This includes the exploration of uncertain and unexpected spaces, temporal flux, natural phenomena and systems, transmissions, and open timelines, with a focus upon the points at which the invisible and residual reveal their contingencies.